Private Residence Relief from Capital Gains Tax

 When reviewing the availability of PRR and deciding on the number of nights to stay in a particular property, consideration should be given to the possible impact this may have on your residence status under the statutory residence test.

-Where PRR is not available, or is only partially available, a UK land disposal return must be filed, and a payment made on account of CGT, within 60 days after the completion of the disposal.
+Where PRR is not available, or is only partially available, a UK land disposal return must be filed, and a payment made on account of CGT, within 60 days after the completion of the sale.

 Get in touch